-- 1. The REQUEST FOR BLOOD RELEASE card and order in the computer are necessary for the dispensing of all products including platelets, frozen plasma, cryoprecipitate and derivatives including Rhlg.
-A messenger\\ may pick up the products.
+- 1. The REQUEST FOR BLOOD RELEASE card is necessary for the dispensing of all products including platelets, frozen plasma, cryoprecipitate and derivatives including RhIg.
+A messenger may pick up the products.
 If any complications occur, the Blood Bank will notify the nursing/medical staff of the delay and will call them as soon as the product is available. - 2.
 If more than two red blood cells or frozen plasma units, e.g., in therapeutic apheresis procedures, are needed in a location without a monitored Blood Bank refrigerator, they will be sent in a wet ice cooler.
 They should be left in the cooler until hung for transfusion, and will be adequately cooled as long as ice is present.
-The cooler and any untransfused units must be returned to the Blood Bank by the hospital staff as soon as there is no further need for the blood components and/or prior to complete melting of the ice, whichever occurs first.

-3. All unused blood products/derivatives must be returned to the Blood Bank within 30 minutes of issue whether or not in a wet ice cooler.
+The cooler and any untransfused units must be returned to the Blood Bank by the hospital staff as soon as there is no further need for the blood components and/or prior to complete melting of the ice, whichever occurs first. - 3.
+All unused blood products/derivatives must be returned to the Blood Bank within 30 minutes of issue.
+All unused products issued in a wet ice cooler must be returned within 8 hours of issue.